 Open offers are integral to the capital flow of established societies, enabling people to join or terminate membership, and as members, to invest or withdraw share capital.
-Open offers should not be made by societies if the management committee has suspended the right to withdraw share capital.
+Open offers should not be made by societies if the board has suspended the right to withdraw share capital.

 Any society making an open offer needs to consider what action it may take if it attracts more share capital than it needs, and the associated problems of over-capitalisation.
 It should only use share capital to finance its stated business, industry or trade, and not invest it in other activities that are not part of its stated purpose.
 Societies may need to consider what actions it will take to prevent over-capitalisation.
 This could include introducing limits to the maximum individual shareholding of members below the statutory maximum.
 Section 2.3 provides further guidance on over-capitalisation and a society’s discretion to return members’ share capital.